What is Anxiety?

-I base my analysis largely on the work of two great scientists of emotion, neuroscience, and cognitive neuroscience.
+I base my analysis mainly on the work of two great scientists of emotion, neuroscience and cognitive neuroscience.
 From their analyses, we can get a picture of the purpose of emotion and understand it better.

 Antonio Damasio is a thought leader in neuroscience and feelings and emotion.

 Damasio's hypothesis is accepted by many working in his field.
 He states that feelings and emotions come first.
 Thought, especially language, is built on top of emotions.

 In summary, quoting Damasio.
 "We are not thinking beings that feel; we are feeling beings that think."